johnpallett/webxr/privacy-security-explainer.md

 * The `XRSession.visibility` is set to `visible`
 * **TODO** address issues [#696](https://github.com/immersive-web/webxr/issues/696) and [#724](https://github.com/immersive-web/webxr/issues/724)

+---
+Note: On some systems it is possible that XRPose data may allow a site to fingerprint a device through sensor calibration data (ref: [1](https://www.ieee-security.org/TC/SP2019/papers/405.pdf), [2](https://arxiv.org/pdf/1605.08763.pdf), [3](https://arxiv.org/pdf/1503.01874.pdf)).
+This risk may vary depending upon hardware, operating system, and the methods used to generate pose data from sensors.
+User agents must either mitigate such fingerprinting risk, or be sure of user intent before exposing such data.

+---

 ### XRViewerPose
 The primary difference between `XRViewerPose` and `XRPose` is the inclusion of `XRView` information.
 More than one view may be present for a number of reasons.
 One example is a headset, which will generally have two views, but may have more to accommodate greater than 180 degree field of views.
 Another example is a CAVE system.
 In all cases, when more than one view is present and the physical relationship between these views is configurable by the user, the relationship between these views is considered sensitive information as it can be used to fingerprint or profile the user.